Refinitiv/refinitiv-ui/README.md

 ## Create Issues
 Issues are important to make the Element Framework better.
 If you discover any issues with this project, please feel free to create an Issue.
-Please search though open and closed issues to see if a similar issue already exists.
+Please search through open and closed issues to see if a similar issue already exists.
 If not, open an issue and try to provide a minimal reproduction if you can.

 ## Pull Requests
 In the event you have coding suggestions and you would like to create pull request to this repository, it is required that you read and sign the following: